moiatgit/rustbook/src/ch10-00-generics.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-01/src/main.rs:here}}
 ```

-<span class="caption">Listing 10-1: Finding the largest number in a list of
+<span class="caption">Llistat 10-1: Finding the largest number in a list of
 numbers</span>

 We store a list of integers in the variable `number_list` and place a reference